Atzko Kohashi & Tony Overwater - Crescent

 Total time: 48:27

-Original recording format DXD 352kHz.
+Original recording format: DXD 352kHz-24bit.

-The crescent moon, which reflects the sunlight and waxes day by day, is like a piece waiting to be fully formed.
-You do not only entrust your dreams but you set your sights and your hopes, looking forward to the future and preparing to take action.
+“The crescent moon, which reflects the sunlight and waxes day by day, is like a piece waiting to be fully formed.
+You do not only entrust your dreams but you set your sights and your hopes, looking forward to the future and preparing to take action.”

-'Crescent' was recorded in the midst of the pandemic in the Beauforthuis, a former church now acoustically optimized music venue in Austerlitz in the Netherlands.
+Crescent" was recorded in the midst of the pandemic in the Beauforthuis, a former church now acoustically optimized music venue in Austerlitz in the Netherlands.

-Inspired by John Coltrane’s Crescent, this exceptional recording display two musicians bonding through a deep desire to passionately realize the beauty of these compositions.
+Inspired by John Coltrane’s Crescent, this exceptional recording displays two musicians bonding through a deep desire to passionately realize the beauty of these compositions.
 The extraordinary acoustics of the church, combined with the beauty of the surrounding snow-covered fields, helped set the mood for this impressive release.

 There is a fluid quality to this music.
 Kohashi's beautifully round, pearly piano sound colors beautifully with Overwater's lyrical bass.
-'Crescent' is a wonderful, intimate album by two great musicians.
+'Crescent' is a wonderful, intimate album by two great musicians. — Jazzenzo, The Netherlands

 For some reason, we feel strangely soothed when we listen to John Coltrane's music.
 His music definitely has a therapeutic effect on us, but that's not all.
 We feel that Coltrane’s music encourages us and shows us the direction we should go.